 Rattlesnake emerged from water in Florida, beachgoers say

-Florida beachgoers spotted a rather unusual creature Tuesday emerging from ocean: a possible diamondback rattlesnake.
+Florida beachgoers spotted a rather unusual creature Tuesday emerging from the ocean: a possible diamondback rattlesnake.

 Photos captured by local resident Rhonda Saunders show the serpent emerging from the water onto the Pensacola Beach.